davidcreativeuk/nidirect-prototypeForm/userGuide.md

     The 'check page' HTML template already has a summary list with its corresponding `<h2>` heading in place.

-    To add another summary list go to [GOV.UK design system - summary list with actions component]( https://design-system.service.GOV.UK/components/summary-list/#summary-list-with-actions), copy the HTML of the component and paste it into the 'check page' below the current summary list.
+    To add another summary list go to [GOV.UK design system - summary list with actions component]( https://design-system.service.GOV.UK/components/summary-list/#summary-list-with-actions), copy the HTML of the component and paste it into your copy of the 'check page' below the current summary list.

 2. Each row of the summary list should display:
     * the question (the component’s label)